Gio Swaby: Media reception

 Swaby was featured in the September 2022 edition of Essence magazine.
-Additionally, the Oprah Winfrey Network (OWN) featured Swaby's work in its “Juneteenth Artist Showcase".
+Additionally, the Oprah Winfrey Network (OWN) featured Swaby's work in its "Juneteenth Artist Showcase".

 Exhibitions

-Swaby’s first solo museum exhibition Gio Swaby: Fresh Up! was co-organized by the Museum of Fine Arts, Saint Petersburg and the Art Institute of Chicago.
+Swaby's first solo museum exhibition Gio Swaby: Fresh Up! was co-organized by the Museum of Fine Arts, Saint Petersburg and the Art Institute of Chicago.

-Gio Swaby: Fresh Up! first opened at the Museum of Fine Arts, St. Petersburg, FL on May 28, 2022 and was scheduled to run until October 9, 2022, however, due to hurricane Ian, the exhibition was closed one week early on October 2, 2022.
+Gio Swaby: Fresh Up! first opened at the Museum of Fine Arts, St. Petersburg, Florida on May 28, 2022, and was scheduled to run until October 9, 2022, however, due to hurricane Ian, the exhibition was closed one week early on October 2, 2022.
 Gio Swaby: Fresh Up! is set to open at the Art Institute of Chicago on April 9, 2023.

 On April 12, 2022, a monograph of her work was published by Rizzoli Electa to coincide with her first solo museum opening.
 It includes an exclusive interview between Swaby and Pulitzer Prize winner, Nicole Hannah-Jones.

-In 2022, she also exhibited at EXPO Chicago andher work was written about in the Chicago Sun Times.
+In 2022, she also exhibited at EXPO Chicago and her work was written about in the Chicago Sun Times.